Top Signs He’s Using Weaponized Incompetence to Avoid Contributing Around the House

 He wasn’t just about to.

-Women Are Leaving Their Husbands In Droves
+Women Are Leaving Over Their Husband’s Incompetence

 Happy woman with her hand on a roller suitcase.